guddbye/city-explorer/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+Name of feature: lab06

+Estimate of time needed to complete: 15 minutes

+Start time: 12:15

+Finish time: 12:25

+Actual time needed to complete: 1:30